elixir-europe/rdmkit/pages/your_tasks/data_analysis.md

     * If you need several servers running, connected together, set up containers in Docker Compose.
     * If you need to install many things, some of which are not available as packages, make a new `Dockerfile` recipe to build container image.
     * If you need to use multiple tools in a pipeline, find Conda or container images, compose them in a Computational Workflow.
-    * If you need to run tools in a cloud instance, but it has nothing preinstalled, use Conda or containers to ensure installion on cloud VM matches your local machine.
+    * If you need to run tools in a cloud instance, but it has nothing preinstalled, use Conda or containers to ensure installation on cloud VM matches your local machine.
     * If you just need a particular open source tool installed, e.g. ImageMagick, check the document how to install: _For Ubuntu 20.04, try `apt install imagemagick`_.